jdiejim/BYOB/docs/endpoints/delete_industry.md

 # Industry

-    PUT industry/:id
+    DELETE industry/:id

 ## Description
-Updates an industry matching the id provided, and returns the object updated as confirmation
+Deletes an industry matching the id provided, and returns the object deleted as confirmation

 ***